libriscv/docs/docs/intro.md

 - It runs on **all platforms** without requiring the sandbox code to be recompiled.
 - It has bindings for the **Godot Game Engine**

-## Godot Sandbox

-If you are starting out using the Godot Sandbox, [have a look here](godot/intro.md).

 ## Real-world Usage example